wazeerc/popn/README.md

 ## Prerequisites

-Download node on your machine from [here](https://nodejs.org/en/download/) and install the required npm packages;
+Download Node on your machine from [here](https://nodejs.org/en/download/) and install the required npm packages;

   ```
   npm i express node-fetch